without Internet Explorer,

 in 1280 x 960 resolution

-It’s a bit odd how “Branded and Exiled” is one of the more overlooked albums in Running Wild’s discography, particularly since it presents a rather marked polishing of the coarse, yet catchy heavy/speed metal of their debut, “Gates to Purgatory”.
-Indeed, “Branded and Exiled” marks the spot where lead bandit Rolf Kasparek firmly laid his hands on the elements that would come to define later albums, which is especially reflected in the more developed melodic character to the blazing speed metal riffage.
+It’s a bit odd how “Branded and Exiled” is one of the more overlooked albums in Running Wild’s discography, particularly since it presents a marked polishing of the coarse, yet catchy heavy/speed metal of their debut, “Gates to Purgatory”.
+Indeed, “Branded and Exiled” marks the spot where lead bandit Rolf Kasparek firmly laid his hands on the elements that would come to define later albums, which is especially reflected in the more developed melodic character of the blazing riffage.
 It’s not the best Running Wild release, but “Branded and Exiled” is certainly mandatory listening from these German legends, and arguably even surpasses the following album, “Under Jolly Roger”, in terms of outright quality and significance to the development of the band’s sound.

 Branded and Exiled was my introduction to Running Wild, having purchased it in an old hole-in-the-wall record store in my hometown long ago.
 This was on vinyl; I had the full sleeve notes and everything to read as I listened, a young teen marveling at this new phenomenon called heavy metal -- delighting in the shocked and horrified expressions on my parents' faces and living for the power onslaught coming from my speakers.
 I wanted it all, every last bit.
 Here was some unheard-of group from Germany -- the reference to Judas Priest in their title did not escape me -- and I wanted to hear what they could do.
 A few bucks later, I was checking out what was, in the final analysis, to be an album that launched a legendary band in its own right.